NateWr/restaurant-reservations/readme.txt

 10. Access a short guide from your Plugins list to help you get started quickly.

 == Changelog ==

+= 1.5 (2015-12-17) =
+* Fix: pickadate iOS bug
+* Fix: Bookings table's Today view didn't respect WordPress timezone setting
+* Add: Allow bookings table columns to be toggled on/off
+* Update: Convert message column/row drop-down to a details modal for all hidden columns
+* Update: Put focus into message field when expanded in booking form

 = 1.4.10 (2015-10-29) =
 * Fix: Allow settings page required capability to be filtered later